This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 So this Christmas thing is nearly here.
 It’s a pretty popular holiday, although I’m not gonna lie, I’m really only in it for the people, the presents, the food, and the Christmas cake.
 (Which is food, but it’s special food so I’m counting it on its own.)

-Speaking of special food, I’m also pretty partial to nougat at this time of year.
-My best friend asked me to describe it to her the other day, and I couldn’t really come up with anything better that “it’s kind of a nutty chewy honey thing”.
+And speaking of special food, I’m also pretty partial to nougat at this time of year.
+My best friend asked me to describe it to her once and I couldn’t really come up with anything better than “it’s kind of a nutty chewy honey thing”.
 Maybe it’s something that’s better tasted than it is described?

-I jazzed up this festive almond and honey nougat with printed edible wafer paper in a snazzy Christmas tree pattern from Kiwicakes.
-I actually bought this last year with the intention of making fancy nougat as gifts, but I popped the wafer paper in a drawer and promptly forgot about it.
-For a year… But here we are and I’ve finally used it.
+I jazzed up this festive almond and honey nougat with printed edible wafer paper in a snazzy graphic Christmas tree pattern from Kiwicakes.

-It’s a pretty classic nougat flavour, honey gives the nougat both its flavour and its chew, and the toasty almonds give it crunch.
 You could, of course, add other things as well as or in place of the almonds.
-Any other kind of nut would work, and dried cranberries or glacé cherries would be rather festive also.
+Any other kind of nut would work, and dried cranberries or red glacé cherries would be rather festive too!